 Journal of Artificial Intelligence and Consciousness

-I argue that all else being equal, we have strong moral reasons to align the values of future AI systems to the interests of all sentient beings (including non-human animals and potentially sentient AIs) instead of only aligning them to human interests or preferences.
+I argue that, all else being equal, we have strong moral reasons to align future AI systems with the interests of all sentient beings, rather than solely with human interests or preferences.

 Papers under review